 Mix equal amounts of each substance and pour into the drain.
 Allow to sit for up to 15 minutes and pour boiling water down the drain to deal with debris buildup effectively.
 When baking soda, salt, and boiling water combine, it generates a chemical reaction that can dissolve some or most of the stubborn clogs.

-- Unblock A Drain With A Wet And Dry Vacuum Cleaner
+9. Unblock a Drain With a Wet And Dry Vacuum Cleaner

 A wet and dry vacuum cleaner can assist you in dealing with a stubborn clog.
 Switch the vacuum to the maximum liquid setting and let it do its job.
 The vacuum’s strong suction is powerful enough to flush the drain in most circumstances.